andrewcroce/TPL/README.md

 So calling `tpl('foo','bar',$post);` will make $post available in the template as a variable called `$foo`.

+### The index template

+*tpl_templates/tpl_index.php*

+This is an admin-selectable page template which allows any page to be used as a post type "index" page.
+It is meant as a replacement for WP's standard index and archive templates, which are just shy of useless.

+By selecting this template for a page, an additional select-box is displayed allowing the user to select a public post type.
+This page will then display a paginated list of posts from that post type below its main content.

+The ACF field group for this is automatically registered in *includes/acf_index_post_type_fields.php*.
+The select box is populated with post types in the `_acf_load_index_post_type()` function in *functions.php*.

 ### Helper functions file

 *includes/helpers.php*